-- Only run your dishwasher when it is full - Only use the garbage disposal when necessary (composting is a great alternative). - Take short showers instead of baths - Apply mulch around shrubs and flower beds to reduce evaporation, promote plant growth and control weeds. - Run full loads of laundry. - Keep your home leak-free by repairing dripping faucets, toilet valves, and showerheads.
+- Only use the garbage disposal when necessary (composting is a great alternative). - Take short showers instead of baths.
+A 5-minute shower uses 4 to 5 gallons of water compared to up to 50 gallons for a bath. - Apply mulch around shrubs and flower beds to reduce evaporation, promote plant growth and control weeds. - Run full loads of laundry. - Keep your home leak-free by repairing dripping faucets, toilet valves, and showerheads.
 In most cases, fixture replacement parts do not require a major investment and can be installed by do-it-yourselfers.